 Note that ESnet does not distribute binary packages of iperf3.
 All of the packages listed in this section are provided by third parties, who are solely responsible for their contents.
-This is an incomplete list of binary packages:
+This is an incomplete list of binary packages for various operating systems and distributions:

 Source distributions of iperf are available as compressed (gzip) tarballs at: